-This quick and adorable tutorial is perfect for hostess gifts, grandparents, or for your own table!
-These half circle Christmas tree napkins are more interesting than a square napkin and sew up in a jiffy!
+This quick and adorable tutorial is perfect for hostess gifts, grandparents, or for your own table.
+These half-circle Christmas tree napkins are more interesting than a square napkin and sew up in a jiffy!
 There’s a ton of different ways to fold them too!
-I’ll show you how great they are and then give you the complete tutorial!
+Below I’ll teach you how to fold then how to sew half-circle napkins, starting with a simple Christmas tree fold!

 The first option is the Christmas tree.
 It’s a holiday image that all of your guests are sure to love!
 Depending on what fabric you use, you can make it look very traditional or very modern!